phil-rice/ShoppingKata2/README.md

 I also know I could have a problem with flaky tests because of the issue with 'groupBy making a map and the order is dependant on hashcode', so
 I sort the items

+# Step 2 - offers

+Well offers need to be represented in some way.
+I choose to do it as adding a list of discounts to the shopping basket.
+I can do this as Products with a negative price.

+I need some way to apply the offers, and work out how many there are.
+I'm going to do the easiest approach: simply do N for Y.

+I have by 'BuyNForYOffer' class and a 'AddOffersToBasket' function.

 # Requirements